leonardofang/leofang/index.md

 #### - Le Fang, Yu Wu, Chuan Wu, Yizhou Yu, A Nonintrusive Elderly Home Monitoring System, IEEE Internet of Things Journal, vol. 8, no. 4, pp. 2603-2614,15 Feb., 2021.
 [DOI Access](https://ieeexplore.ieee.org/document/9177049) (IF: 9.471, SJR: Q1)

+## Teaching Duties:
+#### I have served as a teaching assistant (TA) in courses below:
+### The University of Hong Kong
+#### Autumn 2019 - Spring 2019: COMP1117  Computer programming
+#### I served as a tutor and helped students to solve some programming problems during their studies.
+Besides, I joined the grading work for the mid-term test.
+\
+#### Autumn 2020 - Spring 2021: COMP3234 Computer and communication networks
+#### I mainly answered some networking questions from students.
+Furthermore, I joined the assignment/project grading work.